robcarver17/pysystemtrade/docs/production.md

 (Any of these values could be different if overridden in your own config)

 Next it will check for spikes.
 If any spikes are found, then the user is interactively asked if they wish to (a) accept the spiked price, (b) use the previous time periods price instead, or (c) type a number in manually.
 You should check another data source to see if the spike is 'real', if so accept it, otherwise type in the correct value.
-Using the previous time periods value is only advisable if you are fairly sure that the price change wasn't real and you don't have a source to check with.
+Using the previous time periods value is only advisable if you are fairly sure that the price change wasn't real, and you don't have a source to check with.

 If a new price is typed in then that is also spike checked, to avoid fat finger errors.
-So you may be asked to accept a price you have have just typed in manually if that still results in a spike.
+So you may be asked to accept a price you have just typed in manually if that still results in a spike.
 Accepted or previous prices are not spike checked again.

 Spikes are only checked on the FINAL price in each bar, and the user is only given the opportunity to correct the FINAL price.
 If the FINAL price is changed, then the OPEN, HIGH, and LOW prices are also modified; adding or subtracting the same adjustment that was made to the final price.
 The system does not currently use OHLC prices, but you should be aware of this creating potential inaccuracies.
 VOLUME figures are left unchanged if a price is corrected.